grafana/writers-toolkit/docs/sources/structure/topic-types/section/index.md

 A _section_ page includes the following elements:

 - **Hero:** A banner across the top of the page that includes the section title and a brief description.
+- **Overview:** A heading and one or two paragraphs that describe the resources contained within the section.
+- **Explore:** A heading that contains cards.
   - **Cards:** Defined in the front matter, cards provide overviews of important pages and include links to those pages.

 ## Write a section page